alankent/magento2devbox-skeleton/README.md

 If you have an existing project with all the source code already under `shared/www`, you can skip this section.
 If you use volume mounting, the code will automatically be visible; if you use Unison, it will copy files on your laptop into the web container when Unison is started.
-Not additional configuration is required.
+No additional configuration is required.

-Note: If you decide to change the settings in `docker-composer.yml` after the containers have been created, you will need to remove the current containers and recreate them.
+Note: If you decide to change the settings in `docker-composer.yml` after the containers have been created, you will need to remove the current containers and recreate them (including the database contents).
 This falls under the 'existing project' use case.
 MAKE SURE THE SOURCE CODE IS UP TO DATE UNDER THE `shared/www` DIRECTORY BEFORE DELETING THE CONTAINERS TO MAKE SURE YOU DO NOT ACCIDENTALLY LOSE ANY OF YOUR WORK.

-**Creating a New Project**
+**Creating a New Project with Composer**

-The following commands create a new, default, project.

-First log into the web container.
+Log into the web container.

     docker-compose exec web bash

-Then create a new project under `/var/www/magento2`.
-Update the project version number below as appropriate.
+Create a new project under `/var/www/magento2`.
+(Update the project version number as appropriate.)

     mkdir /var/www/magento2
     cd /var/www/magento2